 Does Having Gout Increase My Chances Of Developing Diabetes?

-Furthermore, both diseases are associated with poor blood circulation in the body especially the limbs and insulin resistance in diabetes plays a big part in the potential development of gout.
+Furthermore, both disorders are linked to a lack of blood flow throughout the body, particularly in the limbs.
+Insulin resistance is a major factor in the development of gout in diabetics.
 Remember that in some advanced cases of diabetes, gangrene occurs in the foot making amputation necessary.

-Sadly, both diseases can also kill you and lead you to a poorer quality of life.
-But it’s the poor circulation, the most likely reason why the risk of gout is relatively high in people with diabetes.
-Poor blood circulation means you may experience higher uric acid levels, making the kidneys work slowly and inefficiently in releasing it out to your urine.
-In addition, your blood may be overly acidic and your pH levels are off balance.
+Poor blood circulation means you may experience higher uric acid levels.
+This makes the kidneys work slowly and inefficiently in excreting it through your urine.
+In addition, your blood may be overly acidic, and your pH levels are off-balance.